 Disability benefits are likely to be denied if the review board determines that an individual is employable.
-There is no guarantee that either an individual who has been placed in a warrior transition unit or battalion or who is listed in the wounded warrior program will qualify for Social Security Disability benefits due to certain injuries.
+There is no guarantee that either an individual who has been placed in a WTU or battalion or who is listed in the wounded warrior program will qualify for Social Security Disability benefits due to certain injuries.

-Military veterans, especially those wounded in combat and filing for Social Security Disability, may find their claims put on the fast track for processing and may benefit from special provisions for active duty soldiers while in the Warrior Transition Unit or Battalion.
+Military veterans, especially those wounded in combat and filing for Social Security Disability, may find their claims put on the fast track for processing and may benefit from special provisions for active duty soldiers while in the WTU or Battalion.

 It's important for soldiers to continually update their claims to reflect any recent surgeries or continuing physical therapy.
 In such cases, a soldier's doctor may file a statement claiming that the soldier is unable to perform any work, including office work, dependent on current and future prognosis.

 Military veterans in the Warrior Transition Unit (WTU) program should file a request for disability reconsideration within 60 days of receiving their denial letters (if they are denied) and should compile all missing or updated documentation regarding their status.

 Appeal of a denial can be made at a Social Security Disability hearing.
 In most cases, however, wounded warriors who are considered capable of performing any type of light, unskilled work or deskwork will not qualify for Social Security Disability.

 Active soldiers or veterans applying for disability should also complete a Residual Function Capacity (RFC) form to add to any compiled evidence in their Social Security Disability claim.
 Psychiatrists, psychologists and physicians treating any physical or mental disability should fill out an RFC form as well.